Important

 Using Project Quay

-The following steps show you how to use the interface and create new organizations and repositories , and to search and browse existing repositories.
-Following step 3, you can use the command line interface to interact with the registry, and to push and pull images.
+The following steps show you how to use the interface to create new organizations and repositories, and to search and browse existing repositories.
+Following step 3, you can use the command line interface to interact with the registry and to push and pull images.

-1. Use your browser to access the user interface for the Project Quay registry at http://quay-server.example.com, assuming you have configured quay-server.example.com as your hostname in your /etc/hosts file.
+1. Use your browser to access the user interface for the Project Quay registry at http://quay-server.example.com, assuming you have configured quay-server.example.com as your hostname in your /etc/hosts file and in your config.yaml file.

 2. Click Create Account and add a user, for example, quayadmin with a password password.